Xuande Emperor: Censorate, provincial administration, and army

 In terms of internal politics, the Emperor focused on implementing reforms in the Censorate, local administration, and the army.
 His main goal was to bring discipline and order to the state administration.
 He also took a keen interest in prominent criminal cases and often ordered judgments to be reviewed, resulting in justice for thousands of innocent people.
 In August 1428, he replaced the long-standing head of the Censorate, Liu Quan, who had been in the position since 1415, with the honorable Gu Zuo.
 Within a few months, Gu Zuo dismissed 43 censors from the Beijing and Nanjing offices, and Liu Quan himself was punished for numerous abuses of power.
 The Censorate underwent a reorganization, with changes made to procedures and an increase in the powers of the censors.
 Additionally, commissioners were appointed to oversee military farms, large construction projects, and military training camps near Beijing, as well as to manage taxes in Nanzhili.
 These taxes were collected in the form of products, mainly rice, which was crucial for the nutrition of the people of Beijing.

 After the purge of 1428, the censors became more efficient and open.
 This was evident in their thorough checks of all branches of the state administration, including both civil and military sectors.
-In fact, over 240 officials were dismissed between 1424 and 1434, which was three times the number of dismissals in the previous decade.
+Over 240 officials were dismissed between 1424 and 1434, which was three times the number of dismissals in the previous decade.
 While officials and censors who abused their powers were punished, they were not executed.

 During the reign of the Xuande Emperor, the regional administration saw a regular posting of grand coordinators (xunfu).
 These officials were responsible for coordinating the work of the three provincial offices—civil, military, and surveillance.
 This practice of having coordinators in the regional administration was not new, as previous emperors had also employed them.
 For example, the Hongwu Emperor had sent his heir, Zhu Biao, to "tour and pacify", while the Yongle Emperor had sent both the Hongxi and Xuande emperors to the provinces.
 In 1421, the Yongle Emperor even sent 26 high-ranking government officials to the provinces.
 The Xuande Emperor took this practice a step further by sending these officials on long-term assignments, rather than just once like his predecessors.
 For example, in September 1425, he sent two commissioners to Nanzhili and Zhejiang, and in 1430, they were sent to Hunan, Shanxi, and Sichuan.
 They were also dispatched to Jiangxi and Shaanxi around 1426.